divisiondeariza/data_challenge_2022/README.md

 # Data Challenge

-Endava data team designed this challenge to get or increase your knowledge in some specific areas, included but not limited to databases, data modelling, date warehouse and SQL topics; Data Acquisition, Data Transformation, ETL, Data Clean, Databases Design, Data Services and Deployment techniques on the cloud.
+Endava data team designed this challenge to get or increase the knowledge in some specific areas, included but not limited to databases, data modelling, date warehouse and SQL topics; Data Acquisition, Data Transformation, ETL, Data Clean, Databases Design, Data Services and Deployment techniques on the cloud.

 # Data modelling

 Using the dataset provided in the Kaggle link below, model a Datawarehouse that could answer the questions in Dashboard for sales management section below:

-Optional: use an ETL (e.g., Talend) for the data modelling purpose https://www.kaggle.com/olistbr/brazilian-ecommerce#olist_orders_dataset.csv The dataset is a test dataset provided by Olist Store, an ecommerce store.
+Optional: use an ETL (e.g., Talend) for the data modelling purpose https://www.kaggle.com/olistbr/brazilian-ecommerce#olist_orders_dataset.csv

+The dataset is a test dataset provided by Olist Store, an ecommerce store.

 The dataset contains:

 •	100 k orders

+•	order view from multiple dimensions

+•	order status

+•	price

+•	payment

+•	customer location

+•	product attributes

-•	order view from multiple dimensions: o	order status o	price o	payment o	customer location o	product attributes o	reviews written by customer
+•	reviews written by customer

 •	geolocation dataset that relates Brazilian zip codes to lat/lng coordinates

 •	an order has one or many order items

 -------